 Understandably, there is a lot of worry surrounding holidays being cancelled.
 Currently travellers on package holidays have some rights under the Package Travel Directive (EU) 2015/2302.
 The UK Government have already prepared for Brexit and included this into UK law under The Package Travel and Linked Travel Arrangement Regulations 2018.

 Under this legislation, if you were to purchase a package holiday which is cancelled for ANY reason (besides the customer cancelling or failure to show up at the airport or meet contract obligations) the tour operator MUST give you a full refund.

-From what we know, if a package has been booked prior to the 29th March, and the tour operator cannot provide the services you’ve booked and paid for because of a hard Brexit, you would still be entitled to a full refund, however would not be entitled to any additional compensation.
+From what we know, if a package has been booked prior to October 31, and the tour operator cannot provide the services you’ve booked and paid for because of a hard Brexit, you would still be entitled to a full refund, however would not be entitled to any additional compensation.

 Under the Post-Brexit legislation, tour operators can increase package prices, but only under certain circumstances.
 An example being exchange rates that were applicable to the package, such as accommodation costs.

 Rules do apply though, including:

 There is always the chance that a tour operator, airline, accommodation provider or another supplier of a trip component could experience financial struggles as a result of hard Brexit (if this happens).